 25. The Working Group on Governance was chaired by Luxembourg.
-The Working Group was mandated to work on, inter alia, draft Rules of Procedure for the Assembly and its subsidiary bodies, draft proposals for the necessary structure to support the work of the Assembly, Council and Secretariat, the cooperation agreement with the Abu Dhabi Fund for Development, and other transition issues, including the issue of participation of Signatories that make voluntary contributions commensurate with the indicative scale of assessment.56 During its existence, the Group discussed and submitted to the Commission the following documents for approval: the draft Provisional Rules of Procedure of the Assembly and of the Council57, the Draft Decision on Multilingualism58, the draft Decision on the Establishment of Committees59, the Selection procedures for projects applying for funding from the Abu Dhabi Fund for Development60, an explanatory note on the Entry into Force of IRENA's Statute61, and the Procedure to identify candidates for the position of Director-General62.
-The Working Group on Governance met four times.
+The Working Group was mandated to work on, inter alia, draft Rules of Procedure for the Assembly and its subsidiary bodies, draft proposals for the necessary structure to support the work of the Assembly, Council and Secretariat, the cooperation agreement with the Abu Dhabi Fund for Development, and other transition issues, including the issue of participation of Signatories that make voluntary contributions commensurate with the indicative scale of assessment.
+During its existence, the Group discussed and submitted to the Commission the following documents for approval: the draft Provisional Rules of Procedure of the Assembly and of the Council the draft Decision on Multilingualism, the draft Decision on the Establishment of Committees the Selection procedures for projects applying for funding from the Abu Dhabi Fund for Development, an explanatory note on the Entry into Force of IRENA's Statute, and the Procedure to identify candidates for the position of Director-General.